gjqm-wjq/Encryption-and-Decryption-Using-Fernet/README.md

 3. Run the decryption script `decryption.py`, providing the directory path containing the encrypted files:

-This will decrypt each encrypted file in the specified directory and its subdirectories, removing the `.encrypted` extension.

-## Notes

-- Keep the encryption key (`encryption_key.key`) secure.
-Loss of this key will result in the inability to decrypt the files.
+### Decryption

-- Ensure you have backups of both the original files and the encrypted files to avoid data loss.
+1. Ensure you have the encryption key file (`encryption_key.key`) generated during the encryption process.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
+2. Place the encrypted files you want to decrypt in a directory.

+3. Run the decryption script `decryption.py`, providing the directory path containing the encrypted files: